 Fulbright fellows receive round-trip travel to their host countries, a living stipend, project allowances and medical insurance.
 Connecticut College has had 29 winners in the last six years, and is regularly recognized as a top producer of Fulbright recipients.

-Students were supported throughout the Fulbright and Austrian Federal Ministry of Education, Science and Research U.S. Teaching Assistantship (USTA) program application process by an advising team composed of Associate Dean of Global Initiatives Amy Dooling; Associate Director of The Walter Commons for Global Study and Engagement and Fellowships Melissa Ryan; and Adjunct Assistant Professor of Slavic Studies and Learning Specialist Christopher Colbath.
+Students were supported throughout the Fulbright and Austrian Federal Ministry of Education, Science and Research U.S. Teaching Assistantship (USTA) program application process by an advising team composed of the Office of the Dean of the College; Associate Dean of Global Initiatives Amy Dooling; Associate Director of The Walter Commons for Global Study and Engagement and Fellowships Melissa Ryan; and Adjunct Assistant Professor of Slavic Studies and Learning Specialist Christopher Colbath.
 Students interested in learning more about fellowship and grant opportunities are invited to explore the new fellowships webpages.

 The 2020 Fulbright fellowship and USTA winners are:

-Grace Berman ’18, English Teaching Assistantship to Spain
+Grace Berman ’18, Fulbright English Teaching Assistantship to Spain

 Berman, who was an environmental studies major, anthropology minor and scholar in the Toor Cummings Center for International Studies and the Liberal Arts (CISLA) at Conn, will teach at a school in Madrid, Spain.